BruckCode/chips_input_autocomplete/README.md

 - `onChipDeleted`: Callback when a chip is deleted, with chip content and index.
 - `onChipAdded`: Callback when a chip is added, with chip content.
 - `onChipsCleared`: Callback when all chips are cleared.
+- `useDefaultOnChipDeleted`: Whether to use the default onChipDeleted method.
+Maybe set to false for a different logic.
+For example, when chips are updated from a different source.
+- `useDefaultOnChipAdded`: Whether to use the default onChipAdded method.
+Maybe set to false for a different logic.
+For example, when chips are updated from a different source.
+- `useDefaultOnChipsCleared`: Whether to use the default onChipsCleared method.
+Maybe set to false for a different logic.
+For example, when chips are updated from a different source.
 ## 🧑‍💻 Author
 [@BruckCode](https://github.com/BruckCode/) [@JohannesPauli](https://github.com/HannesPaa/)